aclark4life/viewlets_dont_suck/README.rst

 Steps
 ~~~~~

-The goal of this package was to add/remove a viewlet as quickly as possible.
-The steps were roughly:
+The goal of this package is to add/remove a viewlet as quickly as possible.
+The steps are roughly:

 1. Create a Python package (viewlets_dont_suck)
 2. Create namespace packages (they.are.just.really.annoying)